-Total stockholders' equity was \$1.20 billion as of December 31, 2020, compared to \$1.19 billion as of December 31, 2019, an increase of \$12.6 million, or 1.1%.
-The increase from December 31, 2019 was primarily the result of \$73.9 million in net income, \$37.2 million of other comprehensive income, and \$8.0 of stock based compensation offset by \$57.5 million in stock buybacks, \$34.1 million in dividends declared and paid and \$15.5 million in CECL transition during the year ended December 31, 2020.
+Total stockholders' equity was \$1.32 billion as of December 31, 2021, compared to \$1.20 billion as of December 31, 2020, an increase of \$111.7 million, or 9.3%.
+The increase from December 31, 2020 was primarily the result of \$139.6 million in net income, \$7.8 million of other comprehensive income, and \$10.6 million of stock based compensation offset by \$15.5 million in stock buybacks, \$36.5 million in dividends declared and paid.

-For the year ended December 31, 2020, we declared and paid \$34.1 million in cash dividends.
-For the year ended December 31, 2019, we declared and paid \$26.8 million in cash dividends.
-For the year ended December 31, 2018, we neither declared nor paid dividends.
-For the year ended December 31, 2020 and 2019, we purchased 2.3 million and 3.8 million shares of our common stock under the Stock Buyback Program, respectively.
-We did not purchase any of our common stock during the year ended December 31, 2018.
+For the years ended December 31, 2021, 2020 and 2019, we declared and paid \$36.5 million, \$34.1 million and \$26.8 million in cash dividends, respectively.
+For the years ended December 31, 2021, 2020 and 2019 we purchased 475.7 thousand, 2.3 million, and 3.8 million shares of our common stock under the Stock Buyback Program, respectively.

 Capital management consists of providing equity to support our current and future operations.
 Our regulators view capital levels as important indicators of an institution's financial soundness.
 As a general matter, FDIC-insured depository institutions and their holding companies are required to maintain minimum capital relative to the amount and types of assets they hold.
 We are subject to regulatory capital requirements at the bank holding company and bank levels.
 See "Item 1.
 Business-Regulation and Supervision-Regulatory Capital Requirements and Capital Adequacy" and "Item 1.
-Business-Regulation and Supervision-Prompt Corrective Action" for additional discussion regarding the regulatory capital requirements applicable to us and the Bank.
-As of December 31, 2020 and 2019, we and the Bank were in compliance with all applicable regulatory capital requirements, and the Bank was classified as "well capitalized" for purposes of the prompt corrective action regulations.
+Business-Regulation and Supervision-Prompt Corrective Action" for additional discussion regarding the regulatory capital requirements applicable to us and the Bank As of December 31, 2021 and 2020, we and the Bank were in compliance with all applicable regulatory capital requirements, and the Bank was classified as "well capitalized" for purposes of the prompt corrective action regulations.
 As we employ our capital and continue to grow our operations, our regulatory capital levels may decrease depending on our level of earnings.
 However, we expect to monitor and control our growth in order to remain in compliance with all regulatory capital standards applicable to us.